ouktlab/pyadintool/README.md

     pipeline.close()
 ```
 The stored data in the queue is dict type and has two keys: `is_end` and  `audio`.
 If the value of `is_end` is `True`, audio (speech signal) segment is stored as a value of the `audio` key.
 If the value of `is_end` is `True`, speech section has finished.
 Non-speech segments are not stored in the `Queue`.

+Note that the segment size is decided by the `souddevice` library.
+The size usually ranges from 160 samples (0.01 s) to 800 samples (0.05 s).

 The default configuration file is in the `egs_conf` package's directory.